Summary

 Create a static method for getting the instance of that class.
 This static method will accept the parameters required to create a new instance of the class.

-Step #3: Ensure to return of the same instance each time
+Step #3: Ensure the return of the same instance each time

 Examples